© Crown copyright 2019

 In Libraries Deliver: Ambition for Public Libraries in England 2016-21, the Taskforce committed to support the extension of partnership projects such as the BFI Mediatheques and makerspaces.

 The Libraries Taskforce ran a workshop for library services developing makerspaces on 31 May 2017.
 Information about the workshop can be found on one of our blog posts from the events on 31 May 2017 and 6 September 2017.

 2. Where are they?

-A growing number of libraries have successful makerspaces.
-A number of which have received funding from the Libraries: Opportunities for Everyone innovation fund.
-They include:
+A growing number of libraries have successful makerspaces, including a number of which received funding from the Libraries: Opportunities for Everyone innovation fund.
+The total includes:

 - Fab Lab Devon (in Exeter library, Devon) - their website includes full details about the machines they have, activities they run and the membership scheme